fizzed/font-mfizz/DEVELOPMENT.md

 ## Preparing the artwork

-The simplest way to get the sizing right for the artwork is to open one of the existing SVN files into your editor (Adobe Illustrator, InkScape), save a copy of it with the new name, delete the current artwork, then paste yours in, scale to the artboard size.
+The simplest way to get the sizing right for the artwork is to open one of the existing SVG files into your editor (Adobe Illustrator, InkScape), save a copy of it with the new name, delete the current artwork, then paste yours in, scale to the artboard size.